Claude Code Plugins

 4. Parent-child relationships must be bidirectional

-6. Metadata includes file_path for tasks (required for implementation/refactoring tasks)
+6. Metadata should include file_path for tasks that target specific files (strongly recommended for implementation/refactoring work)

 7. Metadata should include task_category to classify work type (optional but recommended)